martijndeb/pixdisp/README.md

 ### Drawing
 ![Device drawing](https://raw.githubusercontent.com/sexybiggetje/pixdisp/screenshots/device.jpg "Drawing on the device")

-Simple clicking on the canvas in the responsive webinterface makes things light up.
+Simple clicking on the canvas in the responsive webinterface makes things light up, when you press submit it will get sent to the device.

 ### Camera
 ![Using your camera](https://raw.githubusercontent.com/sexybiggetje/pixdisp/screenshots/camera.jpg "Using your camera")